 - The suggested password will then appear above the keyboard.
 You can manually type in the password with your own changes, like making it longer, removing the dashes, or adding special characters.

 This doesn’t work on macOS though.
 Once you click on Use Strong Password in Safari, you can’t click on the field again to get more options.
-Fortunately, we can use Keychain Access to configure passwords, like in my other tip.
+Fortunately, we can use Keychain Access to configure passwords on Mac.